-Companies that proceed with projects without obtaining and maintaining local consent may face protests, sabotage, boycotts, negative publicity, and falling share prices.
-Companies that fail to obtain local consent may also violate laws and/or international agreements, particularly those designed to protect the rights of indigenous peoples.
+Companies that proceed with projects without obtaining and maintaining local support may face protests, sabotage, boycotts, negative publicity, and falling share prices.
+Companies that fail to obtain local support may also violate laws and/or international agreements.
+This includes but is not limited to agreements designed to protect the rights of Indigenous peoples, as discussed in the preceding section.

-- [The fund] will vote for reasonable proposals that ask companies to commit to meaningful and ongoing consultation with local communities affected by their operations. - [The fund] will vote for reasonable proposals that ask companies to obtain and maintain free, prior, and informed consent of indigenous people.
+- [The fund] will vote for reasonable proposals that ask companies to commit to meaningful and ongoing consultation with local communities affected by their operations. - [The fund] will vote for reasonable proposals that ask companies to seek the consent of local communities.